 50 Trivia Facts About ‘Alien’ (1979)

-Ridley Scott’s terrifying 1979 science-fiction horror film Alien made over $100 million on a budget of only $11 million and as of 2021 had led to seven sequels, a few of them crossovers with the Predator series.
+Ridley Scott’s terrifying 1979 science-fiction horror film Alien made over $100 million on a budget of only $11 million and has led to eight sequels, a few of them crossovers with the Predator series.
 The movie almost never got made at all due to the studio’s disinterest at financing a science-fiction film—that is, until the breakaway success of the first Star Wars film in 1977.
 Alien went on to become one of the most influential science-fiction films of all time.
 Film critic Phil Pirrello described it as “a movie so influential that it’s hard to think of a time before Alien.”

 The notion of a predatory monster unexpectedly showing up on a spaceship has proved to inspire such lasting dread in audiences that Entertainment Weekly selected Alien as the third-scariest film of all time.